-Ingels, who designed a portion of the Marina Lofts in Fort Lauderdale, would replace the British architect Norman Foster.
-Foster first designed 2 World Trade Center a decade ago, the Wall Street Journal reported.
+Ingels would replace the British architect Norman Foster, who first designed 2 World Trade Center a decade ago, the Wall Street Journal reported.

 While Ingels would seriously alter the original designs, the Danish starchitect‘s design would keep the height — roughly 1,270 feet — and size — roughly 3 million square feet — the same as the original plans, according to the Journal.
 The companies are considering moving to the new, 88-story property and co-developing it with Silverstein’s Silverstein Properties.